Configure AWS Route53 Health Checks

 Name: tf-test-calculated-health-check

-Monitor CloudWatch alarms as health signals
+Monitor CloudWatch alarms as health check input

 import * as pulumi from "@pulumi/pulumi";